-Critical aspects of Assessment requires evidence that the candidate: Competency Dealt with a range of communication/information at one time Made constructive contributions in workplace issues 1.3.
+Critical aspects of Competency Assessment requires evidence that the candidate: 1.1.
+Dealt with a range of communication/information at one time 1.2.
+Made constructive contributions in workplace issues 1.3.
 Sought workplace issues effectively 1.4.
 Responded to workplace issues promptly 1.5.
 Presented information clearly and effectively written form 1.6.
 Used appropriate sources of information 1.7.
 Asked appropriate questions 1.8.
-Provided accurate information 2.
-Required 2.1.
-Organization requirements for written and electronic communication methods Knowledge and 2.2.
-Effective verbal communication methods Attitudes 2.2.
-Effective verbal communication methods 3.
+Provided accurate information Required Knowledge and Attitude Organization requirements for written and electronic communication methods Effective verbal communication methods 3.
 Required Skills 3.1.
-Organize information · 3.2.
+Organize information 3.2.
 Understand and convey intended meaning 3.3.
 Participate in variety of workplace discussions 3.4.
-Comply with organization requirements for the use of written and electronic communication methods 4.
-Resource The following resources MUST be provided: Implications 4.1.
+Comply with organization requirements for the use of written and electronic communication methods Resource Implications The following resources MUST be provided: 4.1.
 Variety of Information 4.2.
 Communication tools 4.3.
 Simulated workplace 5.
-Methods of Competency may be assessed through: Assessment 5.1.
+Methods of Assessment Competency may be assessed through: 5.1.
 Competency in this unit must be assessed through 5.2.
 Direct Observation 5.3.
 Interview 6.
-Context for 6.1.
-Competency may be assessed in the workplace or Assessment in simulated workplace environment
+Context for Assessment 6.1.
+Competency may be assessed in the workplace or in simulated workplace environment attitudes to lead small teams including setting and maintaining team and individual performance standards.